cvs-health/testaro/README.md

-# autotest
+# testaro

 Accessibility test automation

 ## Summary

-Autotest is a prototype application investigating methods of web-application test automation, with an emphasis on tests for accessibility.
-Autotest performs automated tests on web documents.
+Testaro (Esperanto for “collection of tests”) is a collection of web accessibility tests.

+Testaro is derived from [Autotest](https://github.com/jrpool/autotest).

 ## System requirements